ChunMinChang/blog/_posts/2017-09-09-master-fibonacci.md

 Its time-complexity depends on how the power of $$n$$ is calculated.
 It could be done in $$O(\log n)$$ time(we will explain it below).
-However, the floating point operations limits the calculable number of $$n$$, and it might block the performance.
+However, the floating point operations limit the calculable number of $$n$$, and it might block the performance.